 Several times a week I jog through Rock Spring Park, one of our wonderful green spaces here in Arlington.
 There’s always something to stop and admire, whether it be blooms, new green growth, ducks in the water, or someone’s adorable canine pal out for a walk.
 In addition to Arlington Parks & Rec, a lot of volunteers make sure the park stays healthy, and I appreciate them every time I go through.
 And if you have part-shade in your garden, you can be sure that anything thriving here in deer territory will do well at your house, too.

 We were in the Shaw neighborhood a couple days ago where I saw this wonderful streetscape.
 The new artificial turf products are fantastic!
 I love the green stripes.
 I’d enjoy seeing this on my daily walk or from my apartment window.
 We’re starting to see some progressive clients using this turf in their residential projects now.
 Don’t knock it until you’ve seen it and touched it!
 (I personally still have about 300 square feet of lawn that I love to mow.)

-A new stone landing tidies up the connection between this charming shed and a new fenced bin area.
+A stone landing tidies up the connection between the driveway and fenced bin area.

 Mazus reptans will quickly fill in between the stones.

 Second season Mazus reptans groundcover filling in nicely.

 So-called “steppable” groundcovers are widely available at garden centers.
 These are plants that can be walked over without significant damage.
 They’re great for filling areas along walkways and they add so much charm.
 Mazus reptans is one of the most common.
 As you can see, it will definitely do the job!

 Daffodils are a perfect choice for the DC Metro Area.
 They will naturalize (come back year after year, often forming clumps), squirrels don’t dig up the bulbs, the deer don’t eat them, they’re affordable, and they require very little effort.
 Best of all, they bring incredible cheer all spring long.
 Love!